LIFETIME DEAL — LIMITED TIME

 Key Takeaways

-• Open monitoring meditation, which observes thoughts without judgment, boosts flexible thinking and originality.
+• Open monitoring (OM) meditation—watching thoughts without judgment—can improve creative flexibility and originality.

-• It supports different creative fields by enhancing perspective, emotional depth, and idea flow.
+• Meditation supports multiple creative fields by improving perspective, emotional awareness, and idea flow.

-• Trying advanced techniques like visualization or longer sessions can deepen your creativity boost over time.
+• Once you’re comfortable, techniques like visualization or longer sessions can deepen the benefits over time.

 Ready to Create Your eBook?